-Returning now to the Wâdy er-Rabâbi and its southern portion, immediately about its junction with the Water in the Kidron valley, we find that there is here neither w. er-Rabâbi. a spring, nor the name nor trace of a spring.
-But some 460 yards up from the mouth of the Wâdy we come, in the bed of it, upon the remains of an ancient rock-cut conduit, about 126 yards in length: whether to carry off the surface water, or water from a now vanished spring, it is impossible to say.
+Returning now to the Wâdy er-Rabâbi and its southern Possibilities of Water in the Widren valley, we find that there is here neither W. er-Rabâbi.
+Kidron valley, we find that there is here neither a spring, nor the name nor trace of a spring.
+But some 460 yards up from the mouth of the Wâdy we come, in the bed of it, upon the remains of an ancient rockcut conduit, about 126 yards in length: whether to carry off the surface water, or water from a now vanished spring, it is impossible to say.
 Nor must we omit to notice the great accumulation of debris at the issue of the W. er-